gal1leo22512/Find-Lanes-for-Self-Driving-Cars/README.md

 linear function of y = mx + b and return a vector of coefficients that are gradient and y-intercept.

-We know that the slope of the left side is -ve, while the right side is +ve slope +ve when x and y increases refer video at 1.09.09
+We know that the slope of the left side is -ve, while the right side is +ve slope +ve when x and y increases refer

-We then take the coordinate of each line and plot on the original lane image (video at 1:14:14)
+We then take the coordinate of each line and plot on the original lane image

 Why 3/5 because we just goes three-fifths of the way upwards from bottom of screen